jerrytron/interacting-with-theory/_theories/cognitive-dissonance-theory.md

 ---
 title: Cognitive Dissonance Theory
 subtitle: FROM MARKETING & PSYCHOLOGY
 excerpt: "Cognitive dissonance is a communication theory adopted from social psychology.
-The title gives the concept: cognitive is thinking or the mind; and dissonance is inconsistency or conflict.
-Cognitive dissonance is the psychological conflict from holding two or more incompatible beliefs simultaneously."
+Cognitive is thinking or the mind; and dissonance is inconsistency or conflict."
 header:
     excerpt: false
     overlay_color: "#333"